PayPal And Venmo Taxes: What To Expect This Tax Season

 Checkout with smart phone in coffee shop

-Peer-to-peer (P2P) payment platforms like PayPal and Venmo have emerged as go-to tools for transferring money swiftly and seamlessly.
+Peer-to-peer (P2P) payment platforms like PayPal, Zelle, and Venmo have emerged as go-to tools for transferring money swiftly and seamlessly.
 If you’re wondering about the tax implications of sending or receiving funds through these popular apps, you’re in the right place.
 Continue reading to understand the P2P platform’s reporting requirements and how using these apps will impact your tax filing.

-This change means that when a roommate reimburses you for their portion of the rent, a friend sends money for drinks, or a parent transfers you money for groceries, those transactions will not be taxed as income.
+It depends.
+If your roommate reimburses you for their portion of the rent, a friend sends money for drinks, or a parent transfers you money for groceries, those transactions will not be taxed as income.

 But let’s say you sell multiple pieces of furniture online or handmade crafts at a farmer’s market and accept payments through an app like CashApp.
-If your transactions total more than $20,000 in 2023, you can expect to receive a tax form documenting those transactions.
+If your transactions total more than $20,000 in 2025, you can expect to receive a tax form documenting those transactions.
 You must report this income on your tax return.

 How do payment platforms know if transactions are personal or business?